petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Solution

-You can host your own Azure DevOps agents or look to reduce the time of your build.
+You can host your own Azure DevOps agents or try to reduce the time of your build.
 For example, if you're distributing to Azure Compute Gallery, you can replicate them to one region or replicate them asynchronously.

 ### Windows logon is slow